WDKL

 WDKL (102.7 FM, K-Love) is a contemporary Christian formatted radio station licensed to Mount Clemens, Michigan, and serving the Detroit metropolitan area.
 The station is owned by Educational Media Foundation.
-The station broadcasts with 36,000 watts of power from an antenna located Northeast of the intersection of Gratiot Avenue and Fourteen Mile Road in Clinton Charter Township, Macomb County, Michigan, and directs its signal mainly toward the north and east to avoid interfering with WWWW-FM in Ann Arbor.
+The station broadcasts with 36,000 watts of power from an antenna located on a tower near Greenfield and 10 Mile Roads in Southfield.
+The signal is directed more toward the north and east, less toward the south and west, to protect WWWW-FM in Ann Arbor.
+This tower is shared with WDMK and WUFL.

+The transmitter had long been on a tower northeast of the intersection of Gratiot Avenue and Fourteen Mile Road in Clinton Charter Township, Macomb County, Michigan.
+WDKL still maintains a low powered auxiliary transmitter and antenna on this tower, to maintain normal coverage in Mount Clemens, its city of license in case issues arise at the Southfield facility.

 WDKL is licensed for HD Radio service, carrying Air1 and K-Love 2000s on its subchannels.